dhajek25/nasa_project/README.md

 The result is the table with top 5 nearest object.

 ## Generate API Key
-You can generate your own API Key on https://api.nasa.gov/
+You can generate your own API Key on https://api.nasa.gov/ and save this created key in your foldert under credentials.py file.